Spring Lawn Care Tips for Jackson, MS

 Testing soil.
 Photo Credit: H_Ko / Adobe Stock Free / License

 What to do: Take a few samples from around your yard and send them to Mississippi State University Extension.
-You’ll get pH levels and nutrient recommendations so you can fertilize with confidence.
+You’ll get pH levels and nutrient recommendations so can select the right fertilizer for your lawn.

-When to do it: Early March, right after cleanup and well before you fertilize.
+When to do it: Early March, right after your clean up your yard and well before you fertilize your grass.

 3. Repair or Overseed Bare Spots